Existing clients

 Assisted Dying Bill: What you need to know

-MPs have voted in favour of the highly anticipated ‘Terminally Ill Adults (End of Life) Bill’ (the Bill) following debate on 29 November.
+MPs have voted in favour of the ‘Terminally Ill Adults (End of Life) Bill’ (the “Bill”) following its third reading on 20 June in the House of Commons.
+The Bill passed by 23 votes, meaning that it will now move in to the House of Lords to face further scrutiny.
 The vote was held on a free basis, enabling MPs to vote with their conscience rather than being confined to vote with their party whip.

 The discussion around assisted dying is inevitably highly polarising and emotive, with both those in support and in opposition of change to the status quo as equally vocal and steadfast in their viewpoints as the others.
 Successive UK governments have erred on the side of caution, reluctant to make changes, with the last time the matter was formally debated by Parliament being in 2015.
-But legislative change may now be coming.
+The first major hurdle has now been overcome, but the Bill still faces a tough battle in gaining Royal Assent.

 The Assisted Dying Bill